 R309-510-1.
 Purpose.

-This rule specifies requirements for the sizing of public drinking water facilities such as sources (along with their associated treatment facilities), storage tanks, and pipelines.
+This rule specifies the minimum requirements for the sizing of public drinking water facilities such as sources (and their associated treatment facilities), storage tanks, and pipelines.
 It is intended to be applied in conjunction with R309-500 through R309-550.
 Collectively, these rules govern the design, construction, operation and maintenance of public drinking water system facilities.
 These rules are intended to assure that such facilities are reliably capable of supplying adequate quantities of water which consistently meet applicable drinking water quality requirements and do not pose a threat to general public health.

+Guidance: This rule is not intended to be used to regulate, guide, or affect impact fees or water rights requirements.

 R309-510-2.
 Authority.